CURRENT PROJECTS

 AltaSea at the Port of Los Angeles

 AltaSea at the Port of Los Angeles is a 35-acre campus bringing people together to expand science-based understanding of the ocean; incubate and sustain ocean-related business; pioneer new ocean-related education programs that accelerate scientific collaboration, facilitate job creation and inspire the next generation for a more sustainable ocean.
 Built on a historic pier at City Dock No. 1 with access to the deep ocean, AltaSea is a nonprofit organization with a Board of Trustees that oversees its organization, construction and capital campaign.
 A few notable partners include Southern California Marine Institute, The Boeing Company, NASA and E/V Nautilus with Dr. Robert Bollard.
 The 2.1 Megawatt Solar Panels install on AltaSea roof was completed in 2022.
 Berth 58-60 warehouse improvements began in early 2023.
+In June of 2023, Councilmember Tim McOsker and Port of Los Angeles officials broke ground on the Ocean Tech Hub.
+AltaSea will invest 29 million dollars into the 100-year-old historic warehouses, which will be completed in 2024.

 Avalon Promenade and Gateway Project